Hom-unitality and hom-associative structures: One-sided unital hom-associative algebras

-\begin{example} The $3$-dimensional multiplicative hom-associative algebras $A_4^3$, $A_5^3$, $A_6^3$ and $A_{11}^3$, classified in \textnormal{\cite{MakZah:HAclassification}} , have non-idempotent twisting maps (see \textnormal{\cite{GarButSil:ZeroDivision}}), and thus are non-unital. \end{example}
+\begin{example} The $3$-dimensional multiplicative hom-associative algebras $A_4^3$, $A_5^3$, $A_6^3$ and $A_{11}^3$, classified in \textnormal{\cite{MakZah:HAclassification}}, have non-idempotent twisting maps {\rm (}see \textnormal{\cite{GarButSil:ZeroDivision}}{\rm )}, and thus are non-unital. \end{example}

-\begin{example} Any division algebra has no non-trivial idempotents, and thus it cannot be seen as multiplicative hom-associative unless $\alpha(1_\star)=1_\star$, in which case it is associative. \end{example}
+\begin{example} Any division algebra has no non-trivial idempotents, and thus it cannot be seen as multiplicative hom-associative unless $\alpha(1_\star)=1_\star$, in which case, it is associative. \end{example}

 \begin{example}[\!\!\cite{SehZas:GRidempotents}] Let $R$ be a unital ring without non-trivial idempotents, $G$ a finite group such that every prime divisor of the order of $G$ is not invertible in $R$.
-The group ring $RG$ has no non-trivial idempotents.
+The group ring $RG$ has no nontrivial idempotents.
 As a unital $R$-algebra, $(RG,1e_G)$ cannot be seen as multiplicative hom-associative unless $\alpha(e_G)=e_G$, in which case it is associative. \end{example}

 \begin{corollary} Let $(A,\alpha,1_\star)$ be a unital hom-associative algebra.
-If any of the statements of \cref{thm:unital_multiplicativity} holds and $\alpha$ is injective or $1_\star\in \alpha(A)$ (and in particular if $\alpha$ is surjective), then $(A,1_l)$ is associative. \end{corollary} \begin{proof} Let $(A,\alpha,1_\star)$ be a one-sided unital hom-associative algebra.
-If any of the statements of \cref{thm:unital_multiplicativity} holds, then $\alpha$ is idempotent.
+If any of the statements in \cref{thm:unital_multiplicativity} holds and $\alpha$ is injective or $1_\star\in \alpha(A)$ (and in particular, if $\alpha$ is surjective), then $(A,1_l)$ is associative. \end{corollary} \begin{proof} Let $(A,\alpha,1_\star)$ be a one-sided unital hom-associative algebra.
+If any of the statements in \cref{thm:unital_multiplicativity} holds, then $\alpha$ is idempotent.
 Moreover,